Frannie-cpu/iam-project/README.md

 An Admin role is admin power, like resetting other people's passwords.

-The rule is simple: **Give people the least they need.
-Most employees need none at all.**
+The principle of least privilege is simple here: **Give people the least they need.** Most employees need none at all.

 ---